Whitecaps go international with Nigerian forward, Jamaican defender in MLS SuperDraft

 "Personally I think I'm good at everything," said Egbo, who came to the U.S. in 2014 on an academic scholarship to Pennsylvania's Kiski School.
 "That's not to sound cocky … I wouldn't say I'm the perfect striker but I think I have a little bit of everything and that's what makes me different from the rest of the strikers."

-The 20-year-old sophomore started all 26 games he played in for the Hokies with six goals and six assists.
-A native of Venezuela, Pereira was a teenager when his family came to the U.S. seeking asylum.
+FC Cincinnati used the second overall pick on Wake Forest forward Calvin Harris, another Generation Adidas player and the son of former Sheffield United player Terry Harris.

-Pereira was one of five players signed to Generation Adidas contracts, which don't count against the league's salary cap.
-All five went in the top seven of the draft.
+Colorado traded up to get the third pick from Houston, using it to select Clemson midfielder Phil Mayaka, another GA player, who was ACC Freshman of the Year and a semifinalist for the MAC Hermann Trophy in 2019.
+Mayaka emigrated from Kenya to the U.S. as a teenager.

 Toronto traded its 18th overall pick to Minnesota United, acquiring the 25th pick and US$50,000 in general allocation money in exchange.
-TFC used the pick to fill a need at fullback with Maryland's Matt Di Rosa.
+TFC then used the pick to take Di Rosa.

 Toronto has incumbents Richie Laryea and Brazil's Auro at fullback.
 Veteran Justin Morrow's contract has expired and Tony Gallacher's loan from Liverpool is over.